Day 24: Cinches

 - How is the blood circulation?
 Does the foot become numb after some time?

-- Challenge: try cinching the same wrap twice.
+- Challenge: try cinching the same wrap several times.

 Credit: Three wrap frog tie M/R: Ebi McKnotty P: AlexK7 Large wrap frog tie M: AlexK7 R/P: Ebi McKnotty